rsnyder/plant-humanities/pecan/README.md

 	caption="Illustrated Map of Mississippi River and Kaskaskia Village" description="This illustrated map shows where Marest was working">

 Even though European acceptance of the pecan as a viable food crop may have been stunted by racial and ethnic bias, as well as contentment with the familiar walnut, it does not mean there was no interest at all.
-André Michaux, a botanist who in 1803 published one of the first books on the trees of North America, describes the favorable qualities of the pecan tree, saying that the nuts are “more delicately flavored than those of Europe” and “the fruit is much larger.”[^15] Not only does he affirm the nut’s good qualities but also he asserts that the active cultivation of the pecan by way of grafting the tree would bring it “to a high degree of perfection…and no motive would discourage its propagation.”[^16]
+André Michaux, a botanist who in 1803 published one of the first books on the trees of North America, describes the favorable qualities of the pecan tree, saying that the nuts are “more delicately flavored than those of Europe” and “the fruit is much larger.”[^15] Not only does he affirm the nut’s good qualities but also he asserts that the active cultivation of the pecan by way of grafting the tree would bring it “to a high degree of perfection… and no motive would discourage its propagation.”[^16]
 <param ve-image
 	url="https://www.biodiversitylibrary.org/pageImage/52292046"
 	caption="Pecan Illustration"